-The trek from Ghangaria to the Valley of Flowers is the most amusing part of the journey (of course!) with River Chandravati staying on your right for the most of the time, and joining it is the countless waterfalls, most of which appear from a distance.
+The walk from Ghangaria to the end is the most amusing part of the journey with River Chandravati staying on your right for most of the time.
+Joining you on Day 3 are the many waterfalls too that will come and go.
 Some of the waterfalls will moreover come your way as river crossings.

-People usually start (from Ghangaria) early in the morning for the valley and come back late in the evening.
-It is advised to carry packed lunch inside the park as there is absolutely no place in the park where you can get food.
-Also, remember to carry a water bottle and keep re-fueling it on the way.
+It is advised to carry packed lunch inside the park as there is absolutely no place to get food anywhere.
+Also, remember to carry a water bottle and keep refilling it on the way.

-For most people, the 6km trek to the valley is quite strenuous and steep.
+For most people, the 6km trek can feel quite steep.
 But don’t be discouraged as it’s very much doable.
-It took me about 4 hours (with enough photo-breaks on the way) to walk 6 km trail before I decided to delve deep into the valley towards the Tipra Glacier.
-So just be patient, and keep walking.
-I crossed the registration counter at 8 in the morning, spent almost 5 hours to reach Tipra Glacier before starting heading back.
+It took me about 4 hours (with enough photo-breaks on the way) to walk the 6 km trail before I decided to delve deep into the valley towards the Tipra Glacier.
+Just be patient and keep walking.

 - The valley opens between 7 am and 5 pm with the booking counter (where you’re required to register your details) closing at 12 noon.

-- The entry fee for the Valley of Flowers is 150 Rupees for Indians and 600 Rupees for foreigners per person per day.
-For additional each day, it’s 50 Rupees for Indians and 250 Rupees for foreigners.
+- The entry fee to the national park is 150 Rupees for Indians and 600 Rupees for foreigners per person per day.
+For the additional day, it’s 50 Rupees for Indians and 250 Rupees for foreigners.

 - DSLR and video cameras for any non-commercial use are free to use.

-- Total time required to do the valley of flowers trek: 4 days (at least).
-Day1: Rishikesh to Govindghat: Day2: Govindghat to Ghangaria.
+- Total time required to do the valley of Flowers treks 4 days (at least).
+Day1: Rishikesh to Govindghat: Day 3: Govindghat to Ghangaria.
 Day3: Ghangaria to the Valley of Flowers and back to Ghangaria/Govindghat.
 Day4: Ghangaria/Govindghat to Rishikesh.
 An additional day (or a bit of extra effort in walking fast and thus saving time) if you’re visiting Hemkund Sahib too.